 Three objectives are defined:

 – First, the two bridges on the Orne river (Bénouville) and the Caen canal (Ranville), which represent the entrance and exit gate of the left allied side, have to be under Allied control and remain intact.
-This mission (operation Deadstick, also known as Coup de Main Party) is under the responsibility of D company (2nd Ox & Bucks) led by Major Howard, as well as the 7th battalion of the 5th Brigade.
+This mission (operation Coup de Main, also known as Deadstick) is under the responsibility of D company (2nd Ox & Bucks) led by Major Howard, as well as the 7th battalion of the 5th Brigade.
 The capture of the Bénouville bridge is defined “Euston I” mission while that of the Ranville bridge is known as “Euston II” mission.

 – Secondly, Merville’s battery, a potential threat to the landing beach codenamed Sword, had to be silenced before the beginning of the landing operations.
 This mission was entrusted to a detachment of the 9th Battalion under the command of Lieutenant-Colonel Otway, belonging to the 3rd Brigade.

 |Aboard a Horsa glider on 5 June 1944 in England before departure.
 Photo: IWM|